nagaraj-shan-ph/spring-jpa-hibernate-multitenacy-strategies/README.md

 - **separate database:** every tenant has its own database instance

 Unfortunately, both of these mechanisms come with some downsides in terms of scaling.
 A third Hibernate multi-tenancy mechanism, a tenant discriminator, also exists, and it’s usable—but it’s still considered a work-in-progress by some.

+There is a open issue [HHH-6054](https://hibernate.atlassian.net/browse/HHH-6054) to Support for discriminator-based multi-tenancy in hibernate.

+Hibernate provides filters which allow for parameterized data to be used in a conditional to determine if queried data should be returned or not.
+With this we can implement discriminator-based multi-tenant application.